Is Pay As You Go Insurance Right for You?

 Every driver is familiar with the traditional method of purchasing car insurance.
 It’s the flat-rate policy that charges you an annual premium based on your previous driving history and risk profile and lets you drive as much as you want in that 12-month period.

 But another option is available from several providers today: pay as you go insurance.
 What is it, and is pay as you go insurance worth a look?
-Here’s what you should know.
+Here’s what you should know, with a little help from car insurance broker and comparison app Jerry.

 If you’re a homeowner, most utilities charge you based on consumption rates.
 You only pay for the amount of electricity, natural gas, and water that you use.
 Pay as you go insurance is similarly structured, but for your car.